Alviannn/BINUS-Kids/README.md

 ## BINUS Kids

-This is a discord bot to receive BINUS class related updates.
+This is a discord bot to receive BINUS class related updates.<br>
 `NOTE: I will always make the codes of this bot to adapt to my own classes, so yeah`

 ##### Configuration Examples: